Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven dissipativity verification for nonlinear systems

 \subsection{$\mathcal{L}_2$-gain of a two-tank system}

-We analyze the $\mathcal{L}_2$-gain of the two-tank system in Figure~\ref{Fig.2Tank}.
+In our preliminary work \cite{MartinNL}, we infer for two numerical examples a guaranteed upper bound on the $\mathcal{L}_2$-gain.
+Contrary, we study here an experimental example.\\ We analyze the $\mathcal{L}_2$-gain of the two-tank system in Fig.~\ref{Fig.2Tank}.

-In view of the experimental setup, it is clear that the input $u$ affects directly only the water hight of the first tank $h_1$ and is regardless of $h_1$ and the water hight of the second tank $h_2$.
-Moreover, the outflows $f_i$ of each tank only depends on their corresponding hight $h_i$ and the outflow of the first tank is equal to the inflow of the second tank.
+In view of the experimental setup, it is clear that the input $u$ directly affects only the water height of the first tank $h_1$ regardless of $h_1$ and the water height of the second tank $h_2$.
+Moreover, the outflows $f_1$ and $f_2$ only depend on the corresponding water heights $h_1$ and $h_2$, respectively.
+The outflow of the first tank is equal to the inflow of the second tank.
 In terms of these observations, we suppose

-as prior knowledge on the structure of the system dynamics with unknown functions $f_1$ and $f_2$, unknown parameter $c_u$, and disturbances $d_i,i=1,2$.
-We will exploit this knowledge as described in Remark~\ref{RmkPriorKnow}.\\ We measure the four input-state trajectories in Figure~\ref{Fig.Experiment} from four open-loop experiments.
+as prior knowledge on the structure of the system dynamics with unknown functions $f_1$ and $f_2$, unknown parameter $c_u$, and disturbances $d_1$ and $d_2$.
+We will exploit this knowledge as described in Section~\ref{Sec_Improv} to infer on the $\mathcal{L}_2$-gain of the two-tank system, i.e., we are interested in the minimal $\gamma> 0$ such that the system is dissipative with respect to the supply rate $\gamma^2 u^Tu- ^T$.\\ We measure the four input-state trajectories in Fig.~\ref{Fig.Experiment} from four open-loop experiments.